vatpac-technology/sops/docs/terminal/sydney.md

 ## Local Procedures
 ### Bankstown Coded Clearances
-The Bankstown Coded Clearances provide standardised routing for VFR aircraft arriving and departing YSBK while transiting Class D SY TCU airspace.
+Coded Clearances are used to provide standardised routing for VFR aircraft arriving and departing YSBK while transiting SBA Class D airspace.

 <figure markdown>
 ![Bankstown Coded Clearances](img/bankstown_coded.png){ width="700" }
   <figcaption>Bankstown Coded Clearances</figcaption>
 </figure>

 Each coded clearance includes tracking instructions and height requirements that ensure aircraft remain within Class D airspace.
-Each coded clearance also includes implicit instructions on when to change frequencies.
+Each coded clearance also includes implicit instructions on when to change frequencies and control service termination advice.

 The routes are generally segregated, although the 'Penrith Outbound' and 'Brooklyn Inbound' routes intersect within SBA CTA, west of SITS.
 Remember that in [Class D Airspace](../../controller-skills/classofairpsace), **no separation** is provided for VFR aircraft.
 Traffic advisory statements should be given to aircraft where appropriate and, if necessary, SBA may pass an avoiding action advice to ensure aircraft do not collide.

 !!! phraseology
-    **SBA**: "ABC, avoiding action, turn left immediately heading 360."
-    **ABC**: "Turning left heading 360, ABC"
-    **SBA**: "ABC, traffic is a Kodiak 9 o'clock, same altitude, crossing left to right."
+    **SBA**: "WFE, traffic is a Kodiak 9 o'clock, same altitude, crossing left to right."
+    **WFE**: "Looking for traffic, WFE"
+    **SBA**: "WFE, avoiding action, turn left immediately heading 360."
+    **WFE**: "Turn left heading 360, WFE"

 #### Departures
-Departures will be given their coded clearance by BK ADC, and will contact SBA at their first VFR waypoint.
+Departures will be cleared for a coded clearance by **BK SMC** and will contact SBA at their first waypoint.

 | Coded Clearance    | Route             | Altitude |
 | ------------------ | ------------------- | ------ |